carpentries-incubator/python-interactive-data-visualizations/episodes/03-data-wrangling.md

 We want to visualize the data in `gapminder_all.csv`.
 However, this dataset is in a "wide" format - it has many columns, with each year + metric value in it's own column.
 The unit of observation is the "country" - each country has its own single row.

-You can click on the `Data` folder and double click on `gapminder_all.csv` to view this file within Jupyter Lab.

-We are going take this very wide dataset and make it very long, so the unit of observation will be each country + year + metric combination, rather than just the country.
-This process is made much simpler by a couple of functions in the `pandas` library.

-> ## Tidy Data
+> ## Open the CSV file within Jupyter Lab
 >
-> The term "tidy data" may be most popular in the R ecosystem (the "tidyverse" is a collection of R packages designed around the tidy data philosophy), but it is applicable to all tabular datasets, not matter what programming language you are using to wrangle your data.
+> Click on the `Data` folder in the left-hand navigation pane and then double click on `gapminder_all.csv` to view this file within Jupyter Lab.
 >
+> Explore the dataset visually.
+What does each row represent?
+What does each column represent?
+About how many rows and columns are there?
+{: .callout}

+We are going take this wide dataset and make it long, so the unit of observation will be each country + year + metric combination, rather than just the country.
+This process is made much simpler by a couple of functions in the `pandas` library.

+## Tidy Data

+The term "tidy data" may be most popular in the R ecosystem (the "tidyverse" is a collection of R packages designed around the tidy data philosophy), but it is applicable to all tabular datasets, not matter what programming language you are using to wrangle your data.

-> You can ready more about the tidy data philosophy in Hadley Wickham's 2014 paper, "Tidy Data", available [here](https://vita.had.co.nz/papers/tidy-data.pdf).
+You can ready more about the tidy data philosophy in Hadley Wickham's 2014 paper, "Tidy Data", available [here](https://vita.had.co.nz/papers/tidy-data.pdf).

+Wickham later refined and revised the tidy data philosophy, and published it in the 12th chapter of his open access textbook "R for Data Science" - available [here](https://r4ds.had.co.nz/tidy-data.html).

+The revised rules are:

+1. Each variable must have its own column
+2. Each observation must have its own row
+3. Each value must have its own cell

+It might be difficult at first to identify what makes a dataset "untidy", and therefore what you will need to change in order to wrangle the dataset into a tidy shape.

+Here are the five most common problems with untidy datasets (Identified in ["Tidy Data"](https://vita.had.co.nz/papers/tidy-data.pdf)):

+1. Column headers are values, not variable names
+2. Multiple variables are stored in one column
+3. Variables are stored in both rows and columns
+4. Multiple types of observational units are stored in the same table
+5. A single observational unit is stored in multiple tables

+> ## Discuss: how is our dataset untidy?
 >
-> Wickham later refined and revised the tidy data philosophy, and published it in the 12th chapter of his open access textbook "R for Data Science" - available [here](https://r4ds.had.co.nz/tidy-data.html).
->
-> The revised rules are:
->
-> 1. Each variable must have its own column
-> 2. Each observation must have its own row
-> 3. Each value must have its own cell
+> Look again at the file `gapminder_all.csv` you opened in Jupyter Lab.
+> Which of the 5 most common problems with untidy datasets applies to this dataset?
-{: .callout}
+{: .discussion}

 ## Getting Started